Operation Hera: JO HERA 2018

 JO HERA 2018 was implemented on 16 August 2018 and lasted until 15 November 2018.
 The area covered was the Canary Islands, its territorial waters, and the Exclusive Economic Zone and the corresponding airspace of Senegal.
 France was the only participating member state from the EU.

 JO HERA 2018 maintained one local coordination centre in Las Palmas de Gran Canaria, where officers from Morocco, Mauritania, and Senegal also participated.
 An international coordination centre was headquartered in Madrid, from where JO HERA and JO Indalo 2018 were managed.

 FRONTEX claims that no migrants were intercepted during JO HERA 2018.
 The operation engaged in several search & rescue missions, the apprehension and identification of irregular migrants landing on the Canary Islands, and the seizure of smuggled goods and drugs.

 Approximately 1,500 migrants were registered on the Western African Route to the Canary Islands during 2018.
 But different FRONTEX sources claim different definitive numbers.
 Most migrants came from Morocco or Senegal.

 The current situation, FRONTEX and JO HERA in 2021

 Since 2018, the regulation under which FRONTEX operates has changed, and their mandate has been expanded.
 In Spain, FRONTEX employs roughly 180 officers across several operations.
-Apart from JO HERA, operations Minerva and Indalo also concern maritime border control in Spain, specifically in the Mediterranean Sea.
+Apart from JO HERA, operations Minerva (summer months) and Indalo (all year round) also concern maritime border control in Spain, specifically in the Mediterranean Sea.

-The last available updates on monthly detections of migrants using the Western African Route were from February 2021, when 264 illegal border-crossings were detected.
+As of January 2025, the last available updates on monthly detections of migrants using the Western African Route were from November 2024, when 7,718 illegal border-crossings were detected.

+For comparison, the Canary Islands population was estimated in 2021 to be 2,172,944, and the islands received approximately 14Million tourists in 2023.